 The interface to this edition allows the user to toggle between three views: a diplomatic transcription, a regularized reading version, and an intermediate view that reveals all editorial interventions.
 In each, the page breaks and document images can be displayed or hidden.

 In our transcription view, we seek to document the text as it reads on the page, to the fullest extent practicable.
 The transcription of each item preserves all line breaks, spelling, punctuation and use of capital/lower-case letters.
 As the documents often involve fragmentary notes that do not represent continuous prose, each block of information is considered to be a separate paragraph.
 We include in this view, as a standardized ten-character series of underscores, the horizontal lines that Muse employs in her notes to mark the end of a section dealing with a particular topic or idea.
 We also include the handwritten page numbers at the top of the individual pages, as well as any running headers.
 We represent as blank space in this view any gaps that Muse leaves in the text, ostensibly to fill in a word or words later (when these spaces are represented by an underline, we include that line also, as a standardized six-character series of underscores; see for example, Notes on Art in Public Schools).
 All markings that mean and have been transcribed as ampersand (&).
 All struck or overwritten text appears as strikethrough in this view.
 Unreadable gaps in the text are rendered as [...].
 Text about which we are uncertain appears in red and bold.
 Any letters or words that are not readable in the original but upon which we have been able to speculate with a high degree of certainty appear in blue and bold.
 Images of pages that do not contain writing by Muse are displayed in this view.
 We show quotation marks that are present in the original, as well as hyphens that mark the division of words across lines.
-We represent all hyphens with the n-dash and all dashes with the m-dash.
+We represent all hyphens with the n-dash and all dashes with the m-dash, and include spaces before and after dashes.
 Text that is centered or right-justified in the original is aligned in the same way here.
 We do not attempt to represent the positioning of text that appears in random locations on the page, left-justifying all such material.
 When header text appears in multiple blocks aligned differently on the same line, such as one item left-justified and another right-justified, we represent these items on separate lines in the transcription; see, for example, the headers in Charles Coates Narrative (2 of 2).

 Our reading view transforms the transcription into a version that is easier to read and more stylistically consistent.
 In general, our approach is to regularize all aspects of the document, as long as such changes do not alter the way the text would sound if read aloud.